milkrong/milkrong.github.io/README.md

 - All pixel movement is controlled by the **status machine**
 - Keyboard send serial signal to control the movement of snake
-- The movement of  snake is judgemented by the cuurent position and commands from the keyboard.
+- The movement of  snake is judged by the current position and commands from the keyboard.
 - The position of snake's food is deployed by a random function.
 - The RGB signal is output through the VGA port finally.